 Data-Driven Decisions, Not Guesswork

 Digital marketing without data is just noise.
-Metrics reveal what is working and what is not.
-Ignoring them is expensive.
+Metrics reveal what’s working and what isn’t, and ignoring them quickly becomes an expensive mistake.

 Tracking should go beyond surface-level metrics.
 Clicks are nice.
 Conversions matter more.
 And retention?
 That is where long-term value lives.